chuckstack/chuckstack.github.io/src-ls/blog-chuck-stack-it-job-description-assessment.md

 If you want help executing the topics in this article, join the [stack-academy](./stack-academy.md).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

-To discuss this content in more detail, go to <https://team.chuck-stack.org/t/simplified-server-data-backup-with-rsync-net/79>.
+To discuss this content in more detail, go to <https://team.chuck-stack.org/t/chuck-stack-it-job-description-and-assessment/80>.

 ## TODO

-No open todo
+- Need to finish Behavioral Interview Section
+- Need demo of processing resumes
+- Search document for TODO